 The Individual Factor ranges from 0% to 150% and is determined based on the individual executive's performance against objectives established for the executive each year, along with discretionary points based on the individual's performance.
 Each named executive officer has approximately ten individual objectives each year.
-The Committee approves the objectives for the Chief Executive Officer, and the Chief Executive Officer approves the objectives and point weighting for each objective for the other executive officers.
-The other executives must achieve objectives with a point rating of at least 70 points to be eligible to receive an annual cash incentive award.
+The Compensation Committee approves the objectives for the Chief Executive Officer, and the Chief Executive Officer approves the objectives and point weighting for each objective for the other executive officers.
+The other executives must achieve objectives with a point rating of at least 70 points to be eligible to receive an annual cash incentive award and the maximum points that an executive can achieve based on the executive's performance against his or her objectives is 110 points.
 Up to 40 discretionary points can be awarded for exceptional performance or for achievements on matters not covered by the executive's original objectives, for a maximum total Individual Factor of 150%.
-For the Chief Executive Officer, the Individual Factor is based on the Committee's overall assessment of his achievements on his objectives up to a total of 150 points for all the objectives combined.
+For the Chief Executive Officer, the Individual Factor is based on the Compensation Committee's overall assessment of his achievements on his objectives up to a total of 150 points for all the objectives combined.
 Thus, the maximum Individual Factor rating he can achieve is 150% based on achieving all of his objectives for the year as determined by the Compensation Committee.

 The individual annual objectives established for the executive officers, including the named executive officers, will vary depending on their primary areas of responsibility, but the majority of the objectives can be categorized into common areas of emphasis.
 These common areas of emphasis are customer growth and strategy, improving customer service, cost control, performance improvement, compliance and revenue improvement.
 The Company considers the executive officers' annual objectives achievable, but challenging.
-For the period of 2007 through 2009, the Individual Factors achieved by the executives based on their performance against their objectives and discretionary points have ranged from 70% to 145%.
-The individual objectives for the named executive officers in 2009 focused on the following areas:
+The individual objectives for the named executive officers in 2010 focused on the following areas: